What is the Human Capital Net Worth of Your Business?

 Where would Amazon be without Jeff Bezos?
 Microsoft without Bill Gates and Paul Allen?
 Google without Larry Page and Sergey Brin?

-The graph highlights a major shift that has occured over the past 45 years.
+The graph highlights a major shift that has occurred over the past 45 years.
 The market value ratio between tangible and intangible assets, which was nearly 5:1, tangible:intangible in 1975 has completely reversed.
 In 2018 the ratio was greater than 5:1, intangible:tangible.

 The Human Capital Management Institute has developed statements to report on human capital in formats similar to traditional financial statements.
 They have a taken a page out of the book Luca Pacioli wrote in 1494 about double-entry bookkeeping, to come up with the following:

 Human Capital Statement

 Human Capital Impact Statement

 Supplementing the Income Statement, this statement measures the human capital impact on financial performance over a period of time.
 Some of the key items it measures include: